-I recently wanted to buy some woolen garments as I planned on going on hiking trips all winter.
+I recently wanted to buy some woolen garments as I planned to go on winter hiking trips.
 After detailed research on different fabric options.

 I finally chose to wear Merino wool which would help to keep me warm and dry, even in extreme weather.
 Which made me wonder, why is merino wool warm?

 Hikers should choose Merino wool clothing because of its soft consistency, its ability to absorb sweat, its non-itchiness to the skin, and its freedom from sweaty odors.
 This material keeps hikers warm and safe around campfires.
-They will enjoy this lightweight fabric which is sourced naturally and is environment friendly.
+They will enjoy this lightweight fabric sourced naturally and environment-friendly.

 In the rest of this blog post, we will explore what is so special about Merino wool clothing.
 What makes wool garments made from this type of wool a very good buy even though they can be pricey?

-We will see that there are more reasons to use Merino from merino wool shirts to socks and everything in between.
+We will see more reasons to use Merino, from wool shirts to socks and everything in between.

-The benefits of garments made from this merino wool fiber material:
+The benefits of this are outstanding within activewear, made from this merino wool fiber material:

 - Next to the skin comfort as a base layer, thermal underwear made of this material is not itchy, contrary to one’s preconceived notions.